nicholasgriffintn/obsidian-cloudflare-ai/README.md

 - 📝 Sync your Obsidian notes to a [Cloudflare Vectorize](https://developers.cloudflare.com/vectorize/) index.
 - 🔄 Auto-sync your Obsidian notes to the Vectorize index at a set interval.
   - You can also ignore folders if you don't want to sync them.
+  - State is saved in the `.cloudflare-ai/sync` folder, this ensures that we don't sync the same note multiple times.

 This is currently a work in progress, however, for now, here's a quick preview of the chat with a response that uses matching notes for context: